microsoft/vscode-java-debug/README.md

 ### Launch

-- `mainClass` (required) - The fully qualified class name (e.g. [java module name/]com.xyz.MainApp) or the java file path of the program entry.
+- `mainClass` - The fully qualified name of the class containing the main method.
+If not specified, the debugger automatically resolves the possible main class from current project.
+  - `${file}` - Current Java file.
+  - `com.mypackage.Main` - The fully qualified class name.
+  - `com.java9.mymodule/com.mypackage.Main` - The fully qualified module name and class name.
+  - `/path/to/Main.java` - The file path of the main class.
 - `args` - The command line arguments passed to the program.
-Use `"${command:SpecifyProgramArgs}"` to prompt for program arguments.
-It accepts a string or an array of string.
+  - `"${command:SpecifyProgramArgs}"` - Prompt user for program arguments.
+  - A space-separated string or an array of string.
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `modulePaths` - The modulepaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
+If multiple values are specified, the debugger will merge them together.
+  - `$Auto` - Automatically resolve the modulepaths of current project.
+  - `$Runtime` - The modulepaths within 'runtime' scope of current project.
+  - `$Test` - The modulepaths within 'test' scope of current project.
+  - `!/path/to/exclude` - Exclude the specified path from modulepaths.
+  - `/path/to/append` - Append the specified path to the modulepaths.
 - `classPaths` - The classpaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
+If multiple values are specified, the debugger will merge them together.
+  - `$Auto` - Automatically resolve the classpaths of current project.
+  - `$Runtime` - The classpaths within 'runtime' scope of current project.
+  - `$Test` - The classpaths within 'test' scope of current project.
+  - `!/path/to/exclude` - Exclude the specified path from classpaths.
+  - `/path/to/append` - Append the specified path to the classpaths.
 - `encoding` - The `file.encoding` setting for the JVM.
 Possible values can be found in https://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
 - `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>), it accepts a string or an array of string.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 This setting also works when the debugger looks for the specified main class when launching a program.
 It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.